0xless/less_on_sec/content/whoami.md

 date = "2021-04-01"
 aliases = ["about","contact"]
 [ author ]
  name = "less"

 +++

 Hi, I'm Matteo [0xless] Cosentino.
-I'm a penetration tester during the day and a security researcher during the night.
+I'm a penetration tester by day and a security researcher by night.
 I see hacking as a tool to learn new things and I’ve always been fascinated by breaking stuff.
 Of course I'm invested in software hacking, but I also enjoy exploring hardware and physical security.